Kalaisgit/Project-using-Public-API/README.md

 4) Open package.json and make sure that "type" : "module", is present, if not then, type it below "main" : "index.js".

-5) To enable server locally, either follow step 1 or step 2,
+5) To enable server locally, either follow step a or step b,

  a) Now we will enable our server to listen in port number 3000, and to do that, In your terminal, type,
  "node index.js" and  hit Enter.
 (Preferred)

  b) If you have nodemon installed, then nodemon index.js and hit Enter.

  This makes your server listen in port 3000.